Narayana-Rao/PolSAR-tools/help/source/files/General_Information.rst

 Functions description
 ---------------------

-Description and the details of all the core functions of this plugin are available here: [Functions_description](help/Functions_description.md)
+Description and the details of all the core functions of this plugin are available here: (`Functions description <functions_description.html>`_)

 Contributions
 -------------